ismet55555/yojenkins/docs/source/contribute.md

     Currently the documentation is build manullly using the `mkdocs` command.
 However, future plans adding this task to GitHub Actions to automate the build process.

+### Deploying The Documentation to GitHub Pages

+Deploying to GitHub Pages is a separate process where `mkdocs` will generate the documentation on its own branch in the `yojenkins` repository under branch name `gh-pages`.

+1. Open a terminal and navigate to the `docs` directory.
+2. Inside `docs`, run the following command: `mkdocs gh-deploy`

 ## Visual Studio Code Setup (Optional)